Dortmund bomb disposal underway, thousands evacuated | DW | 12.01.2020

 A bomber from Britain's Royal Air Force flies over Germany's Ruhr region during a raid on 12 October 1944

-Starting Saturday, hundreds of clinic patients and senior citizens had been relocated.
+A total of 14,000 people were asked to leave their homes.
+Starting Saturday, hundreds of patients and senior citizens had been relocated from two hospitals in the area.
 Several hundred residents unable to stay with relatives and friends had headed to an outlying school converted into a social center by Sunday morning.

 Adjacent main rail station closed

-Dortmund's famed Football Museum and its train station were closed to through traffic from midday.
+Dortmund's famed Football Museum and its main railway station were closed to through traffic from midday.
 Substitute passenger buses were provided to two other Ruhr District rail hubs, Duisburg and Wanne-Eickel near Herne.

-Dortmund Zoo's offer of free entry to those evacuated had been taken up by 300 residents, reported public WDR broadcasting Sunday.
+Dortmund Zoo's offer of free entry to those evacuated had been taken up by 300 residents, reported public broadcaster WDR Sunday.

 Ruhr District pummeled in 1943

-The bombs — possibly up to four — stem from World War II.
-British squadrons bombed central Dortmund heavily in May 1943 during a months-long Allied aerial campaign to pummel heavy industry in the surrounding Ruhr District used by the-then Nazi regime.
+The bombs stem from World War II.
+British squadrons bombed central Dortmund heavily in May 1943 during a monthslong Allied aerial campaign to pummel heavy industry in the surrounding Ruhr District used by the-then Nazi regime.

 Defusing unexploded ordnance is a frequent exercise still across Germany, because an estimated 10% penetrated the ground and failed to detonate.
 Past, similar evacuations have included Koblenz, Augsburg, Dresden and Frankfurt.

-Construction projects — as are planned for Dortmund's precinct — are typically preceded in Germany by checks for unexploded ordnance, often using old Allied aerial photos showing impact craters left during World War Two.
+Construction projects — as are planned for Dortmund's precinct — are typically preceded in Germany by checks for unexploded ordnance, often using old Allied aerial photos showing impact craters left during the Second World War.